akhilnas/mlgs/README.md

 # mlgs
-Exercises for the TUM course - Machine Learning for Graphs and Sequential Data
+Exercises for the TUM course - Machine Learning for Graphs and Sequential Data.

 This repository contains the assignment submissions for the course MLGS (Summer Semester 2020).